textX/textX/docs/model.md

     }

-## Special attributes
+## Special model object's attributes

+Beside attributes specified by the grammar, there are several special attributes on model objects created by textX.
+All special attributes' names start with prefix `_tx`.

+These special attributes don't exist if the type of the resulting model object don't allow dynamic attribute creation (e.g. for Python base builtin types - str, int).

+### _tx_position

-Beside attributes specified by the grammar each model object has the `_tx_position` attribute that holds the position in the input string where the object has been matched by the parser.
+`_tx_position` attribute holds the position in the input string where the object has been matched by the parser.
+Each object from the model object graph has this attribute.

 This is an absolute position in the input stream.
 To convert it to line/column format use `pos_to_linecol` method of the parser.